-The low-wind effect appears when the outdoor wind speed (at 10 or 30m) drops below $\sim$ 3 m/s.
-This is about 15 to 20% of the time and usually under good seeing conditions.
 The closer the wind is to 0 m/s, the stronger the effect.
 It is also referred as the "mickey-mouse" because it affects the PSF which can become double, triple (like "mickey-mouse" ears) or even quadruple.
 The effect is totally unnoticed by the AO system (Shack-Hartmann wavefront sensors are insensitive to differential piston).
 However, in the image plane, the PSF can be heavily affected by low-order aberrations which change on seconds to minutes time scales.

-We are working on a scheme to quantify this effect (how bad is it and what are the percentage of affected frames).
-Meanwhile, we are recording it when it occurs and applying the scheme reported in Table 6.
+We record the LWE when it occurs and apply the scheme reported in Table 6.
 If it is strong and affects > 50% of the frames, we will classify the OB as "C" (must repeat).
 Otherwise, if shallow and < 50% of the time, we classify the OB as "B" (if all other constraints are met) and eventually add some frames.
 Behind the coronagraph, the effect is such that the telescope spiders aren't well suppressed and some time-varying bright speckles appear around the mask.
-On the F(flux) frames without the mask, the PSF can appear double or with "mickey-type ears" or even quadruple (when very strong) as shown on Figure 26.
+On the F(flux) frames without the mask, the PSF can appear double or with "mickey-type ears" or even quadruple (when very strong) as shown on Figure 27.

-6.1.1 LWE Strength Action for support astronomers/operators, influence on the quality assessment Very strong Quit operations on SPHERE or wait (i.e VM mode).
+5.1.1 LWE Strength Action for support astronomers/operators, influence on the quality assessment Very strong Quit operations on SPHERE or wait (i.e VM mode).
 Eventually try to point in the very direction of the wind.
 Classify C and comment "Strong low-wind effect degrading the PSF" Strong to mild Wait and see if the wind increases.
 Evaluate if it is worth finishing the OB.
 Classify C and comment "Significant low-wind effect degrading the PSF" OR B if it was < 50% of the time.
 When possible, try to add some frames to make up for it.
 Mild/Nominal Keep observing with SPHERE.
 Classify B and comment "Mild low-wind effect degrading the PSF on <50% of the frames" if it was present less than 50% of the time